 We identify five physics-based drivers that forecast periods of naturally occurring optimism and pessimism.
 These operate independently of economic and market factors but exert significant influence on investor behavior, especially during periods of stress.
 Convergence between MRI and their drivers is often an early sign of market vulnerability.

-- Mega Driver: The phases of an approximately 13-year Mega cycle have distinct biases based on an analysis of returns, volatility, and S&P 500 P/E ratios from 1940 through 2023.
-Within this very long-term context, the sentiment drivers and episodes on the following pages indicate important shifts in investor sentiment that create meaningful opportunities to avoid losses and enhance returns.
-Historical average weekly Sharpe Ratios for the US stock market are in parentheses.
+- Mega Sentiment Cycle: The phases of a 12- to 15-year Mega cycle have distinct biases based on an analysis of returns, volatility, and S&P 500 P/E ratios from 1940 through 2023.
+The Mega Cycle phases are not included in the figures because of their long durations.
+Historical average weekly Sharpe ratios for the US stock market are also listed.
+These phases are described more fully in Part VIII (p58) of our White Paper linked here:

 Phase 1: Entrenched Aspirational Thinking (Optimism),